14 min read read

 Why Choose @uiw/react-json-view

-This is my go-to recommendation for most React projects that need to display JSON.
+For most React projects that need to display JSON, this is the most balanced pick.
 The bundle size is reasonable, the API is clean, and it handles both viewing and basic editing well.
-The dark theme looks good out of the box, and you can customize colors if needed.
+The dark theme looks good out of the box, and colors can be customized if needed.

 The main limitation is that it's a tree view only.
 There's no code editor mode where users type raw JSON.
 If you need that, look at Monaco Editor or react-json-editor-ajrm.